pagopa/eslint-rules/README.md

 use-primitive-type
 ```

-This list has been produced following this steps:
+This list has been produced following these steps:
 1. Follow [TSLint to ESLint migration guide](https://code.visualstudio.com/api/advanced-topics/tslint-eslint-migration) on the project [io-backend](https://github.com/pagopa/io-backend)
 2. Running `npx tslint-to-eslint-config` that produces a list of TSLint rules not available for ESLint (77 rules at the moment)
 3. Manually check each one for an alternative ESLint rules/plugins